weatherlink/awesome-weatherlink/readme.md

 _Applications built using the WeatherLink APIs._

+- [wlbot](https://github.com/mike-weiner/wlbot) - A Node.js based CLI that can be used to make some of the most common API calls that are possible with the WeatherLink v2 API.

 ## Demos & Examples

 _Small demos and examples which use the WeatherLink APIs but are not full-fledged applications._